UniMath/agda-unimath/CODINGSTYLE.md

 also this guide, are open to refinement to best support our community and the project's goals.

-## Refactoring conventions
+## Code structuring conventions

 The `agda-unimath` library is a comprehensive collection of formalized mathematics spanning a broad range of subjects.
 All fields of mathematics are inherently interlinked, which we leverage in our formalization process.

-One critical aspect of maintaining such a large codebase lies in efficient and strategic refactoring of our code into small, reusable entries.
+One critical aspect of maintaining such a large codebase lies in efficient and strategic code structuring into small, reusable entries.
 In line with this approach, we aim to encapsulate every bit of reusable logic or computation into its own independent definition.

 Here are the benefits of this approach: